raph-amiard/LASY-epita/src/TP/1_introduction_to_ada_TP.md

 `'Image` attribute.
 Start by handling positive integers, then transition to all integers.

+Put it in a test main procedure.
 Write associated tests.

 ### Exercise 3 [arrays]

-Write a function that converts a `String` into an `Integer`, with associated tests.
+Write a function that converts a `String` into an `Integer`.

+Put it in a test main procedure.
+Write associated tests.

 ### BONUS Exercise 4 [arrays]